AJ8GH/student-directory/README.md

 ## Get in touch ##

-If spot any issues, or if you have ideas on how the app could be improved, either functionally, or design-wise, I'd love to hear them!
+If you have any ideas on how the app could be improved, either functionally, or design-wise, I'd love to hear them!